fannenberg/PhotoSnap/README.md

 The following **optional** features are implemented:

-- [ ] Show the username and creation time for each post
+- [only username] Show the username and creation time for each post
 - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ ] User Profiles:
    - [ ] Allow the logged in user to add a profile photo